Whale Watching- Uvita Tour Guide

 Uvita, Costa Rica is the best place to see whales in Costa Rica, but it can be hard to find a good, reasonably priced tour.
-In this post, I’ll share with you what to expect on a whale-watching tour, and recommend my favorite tour company in the Uvita area.
+In this post, I’ll share with you what to expect when whale watching in Costa Rica, and recommend my favorite tour company in the Uvita area.

 I had been wanting to visit the Uvita area to see the whales, as it is one of the best places in the world to see the majestic humpback whales.
 The ironic part is that the beaches they frequent are a land mass that actually resembles a whale’s tail.
 Cool, right?
 So off on a whale tour we went, and it was an amazing experience.
 I’ll share it with you here.